chriscdev/Escapement.Azure.Functions.DistributedLock/README.md

-# Azure Functions Distributed Lock (Isolated Worker Model)
+# Escapement.Azure.Functions.DistributedLock (Isolated Worker Model)

-This library provides a robust, testable, and customizable replacement for the `[Microsoft.Azure.WebJobs.Singleton]` attribute, enabling distributed locking using Azure Blob Storage leases in the Azure Functions Isolated Worker process.
+`Escapement.Azure.Functions.DistributedLock` provides a robust, testable, and customizable replacement for the `[Microsoft.Azure.WebJobs.Singleton]` attribute, enabling distributed locking using Azure Blob Storage leases in the Azure Functions Isolated Worker process.
 This is useful when migrating functions that require concurrency control from